ABOUT

 11 - Please promptly return all glasses, coffee cups, dishes, and

-silverware to the dining room if you take them from that area.
+silverware to the dining room if you remove them from that area.

 12 - Checkout time is 2 hours before your flight is scheduled to